 - Smart’s and Brotherston’s sketchy accounts above may have to be reconsidered.
 For in an important article in The Encyclopedia of Religion, Hanns Prem tells us that there most probably never was a single, homogeneous Toltec civilization, or religion, but rather many different ones: The Toltecs of Tula, Toltec-Maya, Toltecs of Tollan Xicocotitlan, Conquerors of “Toltec” Affiliation, and Tolteca Chichimeca (Prem 1986, p.
 548-551).

-- Because of Prem’s important point above, Ruiz’s account cannot be said to be a representative of Toltec philosophy and religion as a whole, but merely to one of the many diverse varieties.
+- Because of Prem’s important point above, Ruiz’s account cannot be said to be a representative of Toltec philosophy and religion as a whole.
+Rather it is just one of the many diverse varieties.

 Title: The Four Agreements